-While “old fashioned,” this method still may be the most accurate.
-It’s also one of the most difficult when you have an upset, mobile child.
-The al is to hold in place for three minutes, making sure the tip is deep in the soft underarm of the skin.
+1. Regular glass underarm thermometer — While old fashioned, the axillary method still may be the most accurate.
+It’s also one of the most difficult to use when you have an upset, mobile child.
+To take an axillary temperature, hold the thermometer in place for three minutes, making sure the tip is deep in the soft skin of the underarm or armpit.

-An increasingly popular, quick, and easy method using an infrared sensor to measure the temperature of energy radiating from the ear drum.
+2. Ear thermometer — An increasingly popular, quick, and easy method using an infrared sensor to measure the temperature of energy radiating from the ear drum.
 While the eardrum is an accurate point to measure body temperature, one ear may read several degrees different from the other.
 The rule of thumb is if it reads close to normal, it’s probably true.
-If it reads 103 degrees Fahrenheit (39.5 Celsius) or greater, confirm this with a glass underarm thermometer.
+If it reads 103° F (39.5° C) or greater, confirm the reading with a glass underarm thermometer.

-A kind of thermometer that may be used for an oral, underarm, or rectal reading.
-They are much faster than a glass thermometer, although you do lose some accuracy as with the ear thermometer.
+3. Digital thermometer — A kind of thermometer that may be used for an oral, underarm, or rectal readings.
+They are much faster than glass thermometers, although you do lose some accuracy, as with the ear thermometer.

-Seen in most pediatrician’s offices, this method of reading the child’s temperature is painless, not scary and pretty accurate.
+4. Forehead thermometer — Seen in most pediatrician’s offices, this method of reading the child’s temperature is painless, not scary, and pretty accurate.
 Similar to the ear thermometer, it uses infrared technology to measure the body’s core temperature.

 At-Home Relief for Fevers

-- Acetaminophen – this fever reducer/pain reliever has been around a long time and is effective in most cases.
-May be used in conjunction with Ibuprofen by alternating between the two over the recommended dosage timeframe.
+- Acetaminophen – This fever reducer/pain reliever has been around a long time and is effective in most cases.
+It may be used in conjunction with ibuprofen by alternating between the two over the recommended dosage timeframe.
 This medication also can help ease body aches.

-- Ibuprofen – this is also effective for fever and pain.
-It often works better for higher fevers and lasts longer too.
-May be used in conjunction with acetaminophen by alternating between the two over the recommended dosage timeframe.
+- Ibuprofen – This medication also is effective for fever and pain.
+It often works better for higher fevers and lasts longer, too.
+It may be used in conjunction with acetaminophen by alternating between the two over the recommended dosage timeframe.

-- WARNING – don’t give Aspirin to children 12 and under.
-Reye’s Syndrome is a serious, but rare disorder that causes brain and liver damage.
-It occurs in children suffering from a recent viral infection and taking aspirin to treat an infection greatly increases the risk of Reye’s Syndrome.
+- WARNING – Don’t give aspirin to children ages 12 and under.
+Reye’s syndrome is a serious but rare disorder that causes brain and liver damage.
+It occurs in children who’ve had recent viral infections.
+Those taking aspirin to treat an infection are at greater risk of Reye’s syndrome.

 - Keeping your child’s energy up is important.
-If your child is vomiting and won’t keep down any medication, you can use acetaminophen suppositories available at your local pharmacy.
-Replace nutrients once the stomach has settled down with bland, foods such as crackers, applesauce, rice, toast.
+If your child is vomiting and can’t keep down any medication, you can use acetaminophen suppositories available at your local pharmacy.
+Suppositories are given into the child’s rectum.
+Replace nutrients once the stomach has settled down with bland foods, such as crackers, applesauce, rice, and toast.
 Their appetite likely won’t be strong and that’s OK.
 It’s more important to keep your child hydrated.
-Avoid anything with spice, dairy or citrus, which can aggravate the stomach.
+Avoid anything with spice, dairy, or citrus which can aggravate the stomach.

-- Lukewarm bath and cool compresses – Although it may not be the most comfortable feeling with a higher body temperature, a cooler (not cold) bath can help reduce a fever quickly.
-It’s recommended that you use this along with a fever reducing medication and not in place of it.
-Applying a cool washcloth on the head may also bring some relief.
+Although it may not be the most comfortable feeling with a higher body temperature, a cool — not cold — bath can help reduce a fever quickly.
+It’s recommended that you use a cool bath along with a fever-reducing medication and not in place of it.
+Applying a cool washcloth on their forehead also may bring some relief.

-- Cool liquids help cool down a fever and keep your child well hydrated.
+Drinking cool liquids can help lower a fever and will keep your child well-hydrated.
 Give Pedialyte to restore electrolytes and plenty of water.

 How long do fevers last?

-It may feel like forever to you and your child between the sleepless nights and crankiness.
 Most fevers and accompanying cold-like symptoms can last from three to five days.
-Beyond that, a child should see the doctor to eliminate any risk of complications.
-Caregivers should use the appropriate method in taking their child’s temperature.
-Consult your pediatrician if your child’s symptoms are worsening or the fever is climbing despite the use of at home remedies.
+If your child’s fever lasts longer than that, they should see the doctor to eliminate any risk of complications.
+Consult your pediatrician if your child’s symptoms are worsening or the fever is climbing despite the use of at-home remedies.